wmde/software.wikimedia.de/README.md

 ## Development

+After cloning the repo, run `composer install` in the root directory.

 For running the application, run `php -S 0:8000` in `web`.
 No need to have a real server set up.

 There are a few smoke tests that can be run with `vendor/bin/phpunit`